ironfugu/about-us/README.md

 * We are effective at getting things done the right way.
 * We are community minded and do the right thing.

+### Our Team Culture

+Teammates driven by [Autonomy, Mastery and Purpose](https://en.wikipedia.org/wiki/Drive:_The_Surprising_Truth_About_What_Motivates_Us) working together with [psychological saftey](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) is the basis for everything we do.

 ### Done right through Core Behaviors

  * __Care about...__ - This is the most important behavior as all other behaviors depend on this